 As your vehicle climbs up the rocky road onto Mitchell mesa, you”ll look back in awe at at the natural wonder that you’ve just witnessed.
 Do you still have enough energy for a hike?
 Before leaving Monument Valley, get out of the car for the 3.2-mile journey around West Mitten Butte.

-Where do you stay in Monument Valley?
+What about hotels in Monument Valley?
 Kayenta is the closest town (23 miles to the south) with lodging; but I’d rather wake up with a Monument Valley view outside my window.
 If you agree with me, then plan to stay at The View (the Navajo hotel at Monument Valley) or Gouldings Lodge.
 Although Gouldings doesn’t have the same killer view, you’ll be surrounded by legends of the historic trading post turned lodge.

 To escape the tourist crowd, drive 33 miles north on Highway 163 to Valley of the Gods Bed and Breakfast, or even a few miles farther north to Desert Rose Inn in Bluff, Utah.
 Both accommodations make a great headquarters for visiting other sites in the area such as Valley of the Gods, Goosenecks State Park, Cedar Mesa, Natural Bridges National Monument, Canyon de Chelly and more.

-As I mentioned earlier, those choosing the self-drive option in Monument Valley must stay on the main road.
+As I mentioned earlier, those choosing the Monument Valley self-guided tour must stay on the main road.
 The next time Alan and I visit the area, we’ll book a Navajo guide for a trip through Mystery Valley and perhaps a night of communing with nature while camping under the stars on Hunts Mesa.
 Although the scenery is stunning in its own right, the real meaning of a trip to Monument Valley comes when one learns about the culture and history from the Navajo point of view.

 Watch our YouTube video of the scenic drive in Monument Valley